-Activities Related to Engaging in Wider School Activities and Congregational Life:
+Activities Related to Engaging in Wider School Activities:

-I. carry out school policies: evacuation drills, discipline, classroom emergencies, attendance, teacher duties.

-- 2. assist with co-curricular activities as time and aptitude permit. - 3. attend and participate in faculty meetings, in-service programs, and teachers' conferences. - 4. attend church services and participate in the life of the congregation. - 5. conference regularly with the cooperating teacher and college supervisor.
+- I. learn and practice school policies: evacuation drills, discipline, classroom emergencies, attendance, teacher duties. - 2. assist with co-curricular activities as time and aptitude permit. - 3. attend and participate in faculty meetings, in-service programs, and teachers' conferences. - 4. attend church services and participate in the life of the congregation. - 5. conference regularly with the cooperating teacher and college supervisor. - 6. conduct a chapel service.
+(Secondary Education males)